maxzheng/great-life-guide/techniques-and-tips.md

 <img src="images/productivity-happiness-by-gerd-altmann.jpg" align="right" width="400px">

-These techniques/tips will at least double your productivity and happiness, so try them today!
+These techniques/tips will at least double your productivity and happiness, so try them today:

+* 5 Memorization
+* 6 Execution
+* 3 Meditation
+* 2 Empowerment

 Memorization
 ------------